libre-tools/libreconvert/plan.md

 - **Step 2: UI Development**: Build the main interface with file selection, format options, conversion controls, and advanced settings using Flutter widgets.
 - **Step 3: File Handling**: Implement file selection using packages like 'file_picker' for cross-platform file dialogs.
 - **Step 4: Conversion Logic**: Develop modules for image conversion with the 'image' package (including HEIC support), and system calls for FFmpeg and Pandoc, including error handling, path configuration, and custom command support.
-- **Step 5: Concurrency and Queue Management**: Integrate Dart isolates to manage multiple conversions and implement a queue system for batch processing with pause/resume capabilities.
+- **Step 5: Concurrency**: Integrate Dart isolates to manage multiple conversions, ensuring the UI remains responsive during batch processing.
+- **Step 6: Manual Saving**: Implement the manual save feature, allowing users to save converted files to a location of their choice.
-- **Step 6: Advanced Features**: Add presets, custom command interfaces, format-specific settings, conversion history, and logging functionalities.
+- **Step 7: Advanced Features**: Add conversion history and logging functionalities.
 - **Step 7: Testing**: Test the app on different desktop platforms to ensure compatibility, focusing on file conversion accuracy (especially for HEIC and other major formats), UI responsiveness, and advanced feature functionality.
 - **Step 8: Packaging**: Prepare the app for distribution, creating executables for Windows, macOS, and Linux under the name "libreconvert".